Benny Feilhaber

-Benny Feilhaber (/ˈfeɪlhɑːbər/; born January 19, 1985) is a soccer coach and former professional player who is currently the head coach of the USL Championship team Oakland Roots.
+Benny Feilhaber (/ˈfeɪlhɑːbər/; born January 19, 1985) is a soccer coach and former professional player and most recently the head coach of the USL Championship team Oakland Roots.
 Born in Brazil, he represented the United States national team.

 A midfielder, Feilhaber played for clubs in Germany, Denmark, England, and the United States.
 Feilhaber also represented the United States internationally, including at the 2010 FIFA World Cup.

 Early life

 Feilhaber was born in Rio de Janeiro, Brazil.
 He is Jewish, and was raised in his father's Jewish religion.
 His paternal grandfather emigrated from the Austrian capital city of Vienna to Brazil in 1938 to escape the Nazi regime.

 Feilhaber was six years old when his family moved from Brazil to settle in the United States and attended Nottingham Country Elementary in Katy, Texas.
 He spent approximately eight years in the New York City suburb of Scarsdale where he played for the local soccer team, the Scarsdale Lightning.
 In 1996, he led the team and won the New York State Cup for the U-12 division.
 He attended Northwood High School in Irvine, California, where he was a standout midfielder on the school's soccer team.
 He also played club soccer for the Irvine Strikers, winning various youth national titles.
 He was coached by youth coach Don Ebert.

 After graduating in 2003, he played college soccer at the University of California, Los Angeles (UCLA), where he became a mainstay in the Bruins' midfield.
 At UCLA he was roommates with future national teammate Jonathan Bornstein.
 Feilhaber made the team as a walk-on, rather than being recruited with a scholarship offer.
 After his second year at UCLA Feilhaber was called up by the U.S. U-20 national soccer team to play in the 2005 FIFA World Youth Championship in the Netherlands.